Efficiently Embedding Dynamic Knowledge Graphs: Experimental Results

 \section{Experimental Results}

-In this section, we present experiments to show the effectiveness and efficiency (especially the online learning) of DKGE on the tasks of link prediction and question answering (QA) in a dynamic environment.
-The main difference between link prediction and QA is that link prediction aims to predict correct triples which do not exist in the KG, but QA with KG embedding techniques expect to use existing triples in the KG to answer questions.
+In this section, we present experiments to show the effectiveness and efficiency (especially with respect to online learning) of DKGE on the tasks of link prediction and question answering (QA) in a dynamic environment.
+The main difference between link prediction and QA is that link prediction aims to predict correct triples which do not exist in the KG, but QA with KG embedding techniques expects to use existing triples in the KG to answer questions.
 We also analyze the robustness of repeated online learning, investigate the sensitivity of the hyper-parameters of DKGE, and test the scalability of our online learning on a large-scale dataset.
-The codes of DKGE and baselines are implemented in Python on the deep learning platform PyTorch.
-All experiments were executed on a NVIDIA TITAN Xp GPU card (12GB) of a 64GB, 2.10GHz Xeon server.
-We release the codes of DKGE and all datasets at: \url{https://github.com/lienwc/DKGE/}.
+The codes for DKGE and the baselines are implemented in Python on the deep learning platform PyTorch.
+All experiments were executed on an NVIDIA TITAN Xp GPU card (12 GB) of a 64 GB, 2.10 GHz Xeon server.
+We release the codes for DKGE and all datasets at: \url{https://github.com/lienwc/DKGE/}.